I Can’t Seem to Stop Myself from Buying Nestlé

 I spent the past few days updating some of my own internal case studies, spreadsheets, and other documents, as well as wrapping up a few things that needed to be crossed off the agenda for the private businesses.
 I ended up putting together a collection of visual references covering some of the long-term holdings I keep for my household, among them Nestlé SA following my post on Monday.
-After looking at it, I realized I was being a complete fool by not buying more so I placed a second order on Tuesday and threw more shares into the permanent pile.
+After looking at it, I realized I was being a complete fool by not buying more so I placed a second order on Tuesday and threw more shares into the portfolio.

 The ability of the firm to generate surplus returns on capital employed is just staggering.
 It shows up in the earnings and dividend record.
 One metric will illustrate this: When I was born, a single share of Nestlé paid its owners an annual cash dividend of CHF 0.096.
 As profits grew, so too did the money mailed out from those profits in the form of cash dividends to owners.
 For the next 30 years, the average compounding rate for the dividend was a bit more than 10.7% per annum, thanks to the food and beverage company’s ability to raise prices, launch new products, buy back its own shares, and fund acquisitions.
 This meant by the end of the period, your most recent dividend had reached CHF 2.05.
 Over the entire 30 year period, your annual payouts had grown by 2,135% without reinvesting a single one of those dividend checks (had you done so, your income would have been even more impressive and compounded at a much faster rate).

-Look at it visually; this chart encompasses multiple wars, several recessions, the 1987 crash, the dot-com bubble, the savings & loan crisis, the Asian currency crisis, the September 11th terrorist attacks, the real estate bubble, the greatest economic collapse since the Great Depression, countless changes in the tax code, wildly different interest rate environments, and five U.S. Presidents serving nine terms.
+Look at it visually.
+This chart encompasses multiple wars, several recessions, the 1987 crash, the dot-com bubble, the savings & loan crisis, the Asian currency crisis, the September 11th terrorist attacks, the real estate bubble, the greatest economic collapse since the Great Depression, countless changes in the tax code, wildly different interest rate environments, and five U.S. Presidents serving nine terms.
 How can you care what the stock price does in a given year as long as your initial purchase price was attractive?
 All you have to do is sit down, be quiet, and collect your checks.
 That’s a wonderful first world problem to have.

-It was an ordinary occurrence nearly every year on that chart to watch your shares of Nestlé rise or fall by 30% or more as buyers and sellers negotiated amongst themselves for what they were willing to pay for a piece of the company at any given moment.
+It was an ordinary occurrence nearly every year on that chart to watch your shares of Nestlé rise or fall by 30% or more as buyers and sellers negotiated among themselves for what they were willing to pay for a piece of the company at any given moment.
 To the long-term owner, it meant nothing unless you wanted to take the opportunity to buy or sell more ownership.
 Profits kept rising, and the dividends rose alongside those earnings.

 Once you had your hands on this ownership stake, you didn’t have to do anymore work beyond examining the annual report each year to determine if the business was still one you wanted to own; that you still believed had excellent economics; that you still thought would be earning more money in the future, while earning a fair return on capital in the present.
 You were free to go about your life without giving much thought to the firm as there were talented full-time managers running the place.